-An affiliate of the Starlight Group is entitled to a carried interest from a wholly owned subsidiary of Northview, which is generally determined as 20% of the amounts calculated in excess of Unitholders invested capital and an 8% cumulative annual return (the "Carried Interest").
-As at December 31, 2020, there is substantial uncertainty whether the Carried Interest distribution will be paid.
+An affiliate of the Starlight Group (as defined in Note 18) is entitled to a carried interest from a wholly owned subsidiary of Northview, which is generally determined as 20% of the amounts calculated in excess of Unitholders invested capital and an 8% cumulative annual return (the "Carried Interest").
+As at December 31, 2021, there is substantial uncertainty whether the Carried Interest distribution will be paid.
 Accordingly, no amount has been accrued in relation to the Carried Interest.